MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-tax-code-cannot-be-determined.md

 2. Verify that the **Override sales tax** option on the **Setup** tab of the sales order line details is enabled.

     - If it's enabled, tax codes are determined by the `Tax group` and `Item tax group` values that you enter on the transaction line.
 Verify that these values are entered correctly.
     - If it isn't enabled, verify that correct values have been set for the **Tax group applicability** and **Item tax group applicability** fields.
-For more information, see ["No matching result could be found" error in the Tax Calculation service](tcs-troubleshooting-no-matching-result.md).
+For more information, see ["No matching result could be found" error in the Tax Calculation](tcs-troubleshooting-no-matching-result.md).

 3. If the tax group and item tax group have been determined correctly, determine whether there's any intersection for them.